 Denton Family Lawyer

-The divorce process can be both difficult and chaotic time for people.
+The divorce process can be both a difficult and chaotic time for people.
 Your life is changing, and you still have crucial negotiations on matters ranging from property division to child custody and visitation to spousal maintenance.
-An experienced divorce lawyer is there to make sure the right questions get asked, the right information is presented to the court and to fight for your best interests.
+An experienced divorce lawyer is there to make sure the right questions get asked, the right information is presented to the court, and to fight for your best interests.

 Texas uses the principle of community property to guide the division of assets in a divorce settlement.
-This means that property that is jointly owned by both spouses needs to be divided on a reasonably equal basis.
+This means that property jointly owned by both spouses needs to be divided on a reasonably equal basis.

 So, it’s a 50/50 split then, right?
 Maybe.
 But let’s not get ahead of ourselves.
 Community property rules only apply to that which is jointly owned.
 Courts make a distinction between marital property and separate property.